-Sprayfo Delta high fat calf milk replacer mixes the best of whole milk with the best of calf milk replacers (CMRs), providing all the benefits you expect from whole milk feeding with the added consistency of a manufactured product.
+Sprayfo Delta high fat calf milk replacer mixes the best of whole milk with the best of calf milk replacers (CMRs), providing all the benefits of whole milk feeding with guaranteed consistency.

 High energy curding CMR for optimal performance and fast growth rates

-Similar osmolality to cow’s milk reduces risk of scours
+Osmolality similar to cow’s milk - improves digestion and reduces risk of scours

 Optimises organ development, especially of the mammary gland parenchymal tissue